ge1789/common-library/README.md

 Encoding instructions
 ---------------------

-The encoding procedure used is described in [`novel-encoding-instructions.md`](novel-encoding-instructions.md).
+The encoding procedure used is described in [Prose Fiction Encoding Instructions](https://handbook.ge1789.org/encoding-instructions/).

 Manifest
 --------